camsong/You-Dont-Need-jQuery/README.md

 ## You Don't Need jQuery [![Build Status](https://travis-ci.org/oneuijs/You-Dont-Need-jQuery.svg)](https://travis-ci.org/oneuijs/You-Dont-Need-jQuery)

-Frontend environments evolve rapidly nowadays, modern browsers have already implemented a great deal of DOM/BOM APIs which are good enough.
-We don't have to learn jQuery from scratch for DOM manipulation or events.
-In the meantime, thanks to the prevailing of frontend libraries such as React, Angular and Vue, manipulating DOM directly becomes anti-pattern, jQuery has never been less important.
-This project summarizes most of the jQuery method alternatives in native implementation, with IE 10+ support.
+Frontend environments evolve rapidly nowadays and modern browsers have already implemented a great deal of DOM/BOM APIs which are good enough for production use.
+We don't have to learn jQuery from scratch for DOM manipulation or event handling.
+In the meantime, thanks to the spread of frontend libraries such as React, Angular and Vue, manipulating the DOM directly becomes anti-pattern, so that jQuery usage has never been less important.
+This project summarizes most of the alternatives in native Javascript implementation to jQuery methods, with IE 10+ support.

 ## Table of Contents